 Cavaliers' Ante Zizic: Still sidelined

-The Cavaliers list Zizic (illness) as out for Monday's game against the Knicks.
+Zizic (illness) is listed as out for Sunday's game against the Clippers.

-Zizic has been sidelined since mid-January with a vestibular condition, which typically involves systems of vertigo and dizziness.
-The Cavaliers aren't putting a timeline on Zizic's return, and with no reports indicating the center has even resumed on-court work, there's a good chance he'll remain out through the All-Star break.
+Zizic hasn't played since mid-January due to a vestibular condition and remains without any clear timeline to return to game action.
+Once he's cleared to play, Zizic will likely find himself outside of the rotation, as Andre Drummond and Tristan Thompson represent the clear top two centers on the roster.

 More News